But 'sales' is a dirty word isn't it?

 The 5 most common sales mistakes

-And those with more clients often find that half of their revenue, or even much more, comes from just one or two.
+And those with more clients often find that at least half of their revenue, and often much more, comes from just one or two clients.

-Having been in the consulting industry for over 20 years, I see the same mistakes being made in sales time and time again.
+When it comes to sales, having been in the consulting industry for over 20 years, I see the same mistakes being made time and time again.

 So tell me, do any of these sound familiar to you?